Solar da Ponte

 Average time to visit

 Minas Gerais is a year round destination, but generally hotter, with heavier rain and higher humidity from November to March.
-Fall/winter (May to September) is drier, but it gets much colder here than in neighboring states, with temperatures sometimes dropping to 5C.
+Autumn/winter (May to September) is drier, but it gets much colder here than in neighbouring states, with temperatures sometimes dropping to 5C.
 April, May and June are the best months, when everything is green but it's drier with cool evenings.

-Call us on to start planning your vacation to Solar da Ponte or take a look at our itineraries to Minas Gerais
+Call us on 020 3993 9308 to start planning your holiday to Solar da Ponte or take a look at our itineraries to Brazil

 Solar da Ponte is an exquisitely restored colonial house set within peaceful gardens in the historical, 18th century Brazilian mountain village of Tiradentes, with quaint winding streets and beautiful Baroque churches.